 3. Create a content pillar page

 Remember how I said things move fast in SEO?
-That is because the way people search for information is quickly evolving.
+That's because the way people search for information is quickly evolving.

 Say, for example, you wanted to buy a new pair of running shoes.
 Would you just type ‘running shoes’ into Google, or something like ‘best running shoes under $100’?
 Research shows it’s more likely to be the latter.